 | Degrees || Courses|

-The Water Technologies and Management program offers several degree tracks for students which include Irrigation Technology and Water Resources Technology.
+The Water Technologies and Management program offers several degree tracks for students which include Natural Resources Technology and Management, Irrigation Technology and Watershed Ecology.

-Water Resources Technicians are skilled in planning, developing, managing and evaluating programs designed to protect and regulate natural habitats and natural resources.
+Natural Resources Technology & Management Technicians are skilled in planning, developing, managing and evaluating programs designed to protect and regulate natural habitats and natural resources.
 Technicians will have the skills necessary to analyze soil, plant, and water relationships; as well as understand water relationships to environment, economic, and sociological impacts to communities.

 Students in the program have the unique opportunity to participate in a paid work experience in spring and summer quarters of the program.
 Some courses are offered via distance delivery.

-The Water Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.
+The Water Technologies & Management curriculum is reviewed annually by an advisory board composed of local and regional industry members.

 (Click button for more info)